 Kawasaki will hold a news conference at 5:00 p.m.
 (0800 GMT), after reporting to METI.

 Kobe Steel, now the subject of a U.S. Justice Department inquiry as well, has had a Japanese government-sanctioned seal of quality revoked on some of its products and lost customers.

 As of Tuesday, the company said 470 out of 525 affected customers found no safety issues or their products were deemed safe by Kobe Steel, up from 443 on Oct.
 31.

 The company has said it cannot yet fully state what impact the tampering will have on its finances.
 Last week, it pulled its forecast for its first annual profit in three years for the 12 months through next March.

 Kobe Steel's shares have fallen by nearly a fifth since it revealed the data fabrication a month ago.

-(Writing by Aaron Sheldrick; Editing by Chang-Ran Kim and Tom Hogue)
+(Reporting by Yuka Obayashi; Writing by Aaron Sheldrick; Editing by Chang-Ran Kim and Tom Hogue)